walterpg/google-drive-sync/doc/README.md

 plugin, these will continue to work as before.

-Though not fully forward-compatible due to new KeePass facilities, the plugin can be safely installed side-by-side with Google Sync Plugin 3.0.
+Though not fully forward-compatible due to new KeePass facilities, the plugin can be safely installed side-by-side with *Google Sync Plugin 3.0*.

 ## Requirements
 * KeePass version 2.35 or later.